-Impairment of Rail division CGU (Goodwill)

-(Carrying value of goodwill relating to the CGU -£44.4m; 2022: £46.2m)

-Refer to page 133 (Audit Committee Report), page 207 (accounting policy) and page 237 - 239 (financial disclosures).

-Forecast-based assessment:
+by the Group and Parent Company.

-Goodwill associated with the Rail CGU is significant and there is an increased risk of recoverability at the reporting date due to the sensitivity of key assumptions within the Group's forecast model.
+The risk Our response Impairment of Rail division CGU (Goodwill) (Carrying value of goodwill relating to the CGU - £44.4m; 2022: £46.2m) Refer to page 133 (Audit Committee Report), page 207 (accounting policy) and page 237 - 239 (financial disclosures).
+Forecast-based assessment: Goodwill associated with the Rail CGU is significant and there is an increased risk of recoverability at the reporting date due to the sensitivity of key assumptions within the Group's forecast model.
 The estimated recoverable amount is subjective due to the inherent uncertainty involved in forecasting and discounting future cash flows.
 The effect of these matters is that, as part of our risk assessment, we determined that the value in use of Rail CGU assets have a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole, and possibly many times that amount.
 The financial statements (note 15) disclose the sensitivity estimated by the Group.

-Our response

 We performed the detailed tests below rather than seeking to rely on any of the company's controls because the nature of the balance is such that we would expect to obtain audit evidence primarily through the detailed procedures described.

-- Our sector experience: Evaluating cash flow assumptions used, in particular those relating to forecast revenue growth and profit margin; - Model: Assessing the reasonableness of the methodology used for calculation of the recoverable amount; - Benchmarking assumptions: Comparing the group's assumptions to externally derived data in relation to key inputs such as projected economic growth and discount rates; - Sensitivity analysis: Reperforming the breakeven analysis on the key assumptions and the sensitivity disclosures over these assumptions disclosed in note 15 to the financial statements; - Assessing transparency: Assessing whether the group's disclosures about the sensitivity of the outcome of the impairment assessment to changes in key assumptions reflect the risks inherent in the recoverable amount of the CGU.

-We found the Group's conclusion that there is no impairment of the Rail Division CGU, and the related disclosures, to be acceptable (2022: n/a).

-We performed the detailed tests below rather than seeking to rely on any of the company's controls because the nature of the balance is such that we would expect to obtain audit evidence primarily through the detailed procedures described.
+Our procedures included: Our sector experience: Evaluating cash flow assumptions used, in particular those relating to forecast revenue growth and profit margin; Model: Assessing the reasonableness of the methodology used for calculation of the recoverable amount; Benchmarking assumptions: Comparing the group's assumptions to externally derived data in relation to key inputs such as projected economic growth and discount rates; Sensitivity analysis: Reperforming the breakeven analysis on the key assumptions and the sensitivity disclosures over these assumptions disclosed in note 15 to the financial statements; Assessing transparency: Assessing whether the group's disclosures about the sensitivity of the outcome of the impairment assessment to changes in key assumptions reflect the risks inherent in the recoverable amount of the CGU. impairment of the Rail Division CGU, and the related disclosures, to be acceptable (2022: n/a).
+Group and parent Company: Valuation of defined benefit pension obligation A significant level of estimation is required in order to determine the valuation of the gross We performed the detailed tests below rather than seeking to rely on any of the company's controls because the nature of the balance is such that we (£92.0m; 2022: £111.9m) liability of the Defined Benefit Obligation.
+Small changes in the key assumptions (in would expect to obtain audit evidence primarily through the detailed procedures described.
+Refer to page 133 (Audit Committee Report), page 212 (accounting policy) and page 262 - 264 (financial disclosures). particular, discount rates, inflation & mortality rates) can have a material impact on the gross liability.
+The effect of these matters is that, as part of our risk assessment, we determined that the valuation of the defined benefit obligation has Our procedures included: • Benchmarking assumptions: We challenged key assumptions applied (discount rate, inflation rate, and mortality rate) with the support of our own actuarial specialists, including a comparison of